thctlo/samba4/backup-script/README.md

 - DAYS=30

 KEEP_DAYS, keeps every date with 01 and 15 in the backup (yes/no)
-while we obey the "DAYS" if set to no, only DAYS settings do apply if you dont want numberd backup files like : sysvol-2015-12-10-0.tar.bz2 set to: yes So options to set are :  yes, no
+While we obey the "DAYS" if set to no, only DAYS settings do apply if you dont want numberd backup files like : sysvol-2015-12-10-0.tar.bz2 set to: yes So options to set are :  yes, no
 - KEEP_DAYS="no" removes all files older then $DAYS